 We further evaluate how the five factors interact when combined.

-\textbf{Contribution when factors accumulate.} Figure~\ref{figure4} (a) reports success rates as oracle signals are added incrementally; each factor on the x-axis incorporates all factors to its left.
-Regression tests yield only modest gains, as they mainly prevent LMs from breaking previously correct functionality rather than directly guiding repairs.
-By contrast, Edit Location becomes substantially more effective when combined with test signals, suggesting that test outcomes help the model infer how to modify the identified locations.
+\textbf{Contribution when factors accumulate.} Figure~\ref{figure4} (a) reports success rates as oracle signals are added incrementally, where each factor on the x-axis includes all factors to its left.
+Regression tests yield only modest gains because they mainly prevent LMs from breaking correct functionality rather than directly guiding repairs.
+In contrast, Edit Location becomes much more effective when combined with test signals, suggesting that test outcomes help the model infer how to modify the identified locations.

-With all five factors combined, all four model-bench pairings achieve at least a 97\% success rate.
-This indicates the five factors provide near-complete information for solving the evaluated SWE tasks, demonstrating the completeness of the factor set defined in this paper.
-The small differences in the marginal contributions and their order across different benchmarks in Figure~\ref{figure3} and Figure~\ref{figure4} further suggest variation in benchmark difficulty and task distributions, and show that our factor-isolation method, as a general SWE dataset analysis methodology, is sensitive enough to surface such dataset differences.
+With all five factors, all four model-bench pairings reach at least 97\% success, supporting the completeness of our factor set in resolving SWE benchmarks.
+The small differences across benchmarks in marginal contributions and ordering in Figure~\ref{figure3} and~\ref{figure4} also reflect variation of different benchmarks in task difficulty and distribution, showing that our factor-isolation method can surface dataset-level differences.

-Figure~\ref{figure4} (b) shows the average number of rollout steps under factor accumulation.
-Steps generally decrease as more signals are provided, indicating that richer information reduces exploration.
-However, with many factors combined, steps begin to rise again, suggesting the agent needs additional iterations to interpret and integrate multiple signals correctly.
-Average cost under factor accumulation is reported in Table~\ref{accumulative_cost} in Appendix.
-Cost decreases less than steps because additional oracle signals increase context length and may require broader exploration to use effectively; for instance, test execution logs can be lengthy to increase LM input length.
+Figure~\ref{figure4} (b) shows the average rollout steps under factor accumulation.
+Steps generally decrease as more signals are added, indicating reduced exploration, but rise again when many factors are combined, suggesting extra iterations are needed to interpret and integrate multiple signals.
+Average cost is reported in Table~\ref{accumulative_cost} in Appendix.
+Cost decreases less than steps because oracle signals increase context length; for example, test logs can substantially lengthen LM inputs.

-To further examine the pattern of accumulative factors, we also evaluate an alternative accumulation order (Figure~\ref{another_direction}).
-Success rates still increase monotonically as factors are added, and the step and cost trends remain consistent, reinforcing the benefit of combining multiple information sources.
+We also evaluate an alternative accumulation order in Figure~\ref{another_direction}.
+Success rates still increase monotonically, and step and cost trends remain consistent, reinforcing the benefit of combining multiple information sources.